EPA: 540 tons of metals entered river in Colo. mine spill

-WASHINGTON (AP) — Nearly 540 tons of metals — mostly iron and aluminum — contaminated Colorado’s Animas River over nine hours during a massive wastewater spill from an abandoned gold mine in 2015.
+WASHINGTON (AP) — Nearly 540 tons of metals — mostly iron and aluminum — contaminated the Animas River over nine hours during a massive wastewater spill from an abandoned Colorado gold mine, the Environmental Protection Agency said Friday in a new report on the 2015 blowout that turned rivers in three states a sickly yellow.

-That’s according to the Environmental Protection Agency, which released a report Friday on metals released into the environment during the August 2015 spill.
-The report says the total amount of metals entering the river was comparable to levels during one or two days of high spring runoff.
+The total amount of metals entering the river system was comparable to levels during one or two days of high spring runoff, although the concentration of metals was significantly higher at the spill’s peak, the report said.

-The EPA says its research supports earlier statements that water quality in the affected river system has returned to pre-spill levels.
+The EPA said its research supports earlier statements that water quality in the affected river system has returned to pre-spill levels.

-An EPA-led contractor inadvertently triggered the 3-million-gallon spill while doing preliminary cleanup work at the old Gold King Mine.
+An EPA-led contractor inadvertently triggered the 3-million-gallon spill while doing preliminary cleanup work at the old Gold King Mine near Silverton, Colo.
 The blowout turned rivers in Colorado, New Mexico and Utah a sickly yellow.

 Most Read Stories